TuckerLandis/prime-pw-week-5-assignment-part-3/readme.md

   ```
   { artist: 'Ray Charles', year: 1957 }
   ```
-  x Return a new array of all items in the `collection` matching *all* of the search criteria. x If no results are found, return an empty array. x If there is no search object or an empty search object provided as input, then return all albums in the `collection`.
+  v Return a new array of all items in the `collection` matching *all* of the search criteria. v If no results are found, return an empty array. v If there is no search object or an empty search object provided as input, then return all albums in the `collection`.

 x Add an array of `tracks` to your album objects.
 Each track should have a `name` and `duration`.
-You will need to update the functions to support this new property: x Update the `addToCollection` function to also take an input parameter for the array of tracks.
+You will need to update the functions to support this new property: v Update the `addToCollection` function to also take an input parameter for the array of tracks.
-  - Update `search` to allow a `trackName` search criteria. x Update the `showCollection` function to display the list of tracks for each album with its name and duration.
+  - Update `search` to allow a `trackName` search criteria. v Update the `showCollection` function to display the list of tracks for each album with its name and duration.
 ```
     TITLE by ARTIST, published in YEAR:
     1. NAME: DURATION